Chen Long: 2018: Third Thomas Cup and Second Asian Games Team gold

 In January, Chen was eliminated in the first round of the Malaysia Masters and in the quarter-finals of the Indonesia Masters, losing to Anthony Ginting on both occasions.
 In March, at the All England Open, Chen lost in the quarter-finals to the eventual champion, Shi Yuqi.
 At the Badminton Asia Championships, he finished as runner-up after losing the Kento Momota in the final.
 In May, he represented the national team in the 2018 Thomas Cup.
-In the group stage, he defeated H. S. Prannoy from India and Brice Leverdez from France.
-In the quarter-finals, he defeated Chou Tien-Chen from Chinese Taipei.
+In the group stage, he defeated Prannoy H. S. from India and Brice Leverdez from France.
+In the quarter-finals, he defeated Chou Tien-chen from Chinese Taipei.
 China beat Chinese Taipei 3–0.
 In the match against Indonesia in the semi-finals, he defeated Anthony Ginting in two sets.
 During the final match, China faced Japan.
 He lost his match against the 2018 World Champion and then World number 1 Kento Momota in two sets, but although he lost his match, China beat Japan 3–1 and won the Thomas Cup.
 In August, at the BWF World Championships, Chen lost in the semi-finals to his junior, Shi Yuqi again, thus finishing with a bronze medal.
 At the Asian Games, he helps the Chinese team to win gold after defeating Indonesia in the final.
 In the individual event, he was eliminated in the quarter-finals by Anthony Ginting again.
 In September, Chen lost in the quarter-finals of both the Japan and China Open to Khosit Phetpradab and Anthony Ginting respectively.
 In October, he won his first French Open title by defeating Shi Yuqi in the final.
 In November, Chen lost in the semi-finals to Kento Momota, at the Fuzhou China Open.